emilk/egui/README.md

 Input is gathered in TypeScript.
 PaintCommands rendered to a HTML canvas.
 Everything else is written in Rust, compiled to WASM.

+# Test goal:

+Make an "any" editor.
+Store text files, make a VERY SIMPLE text editor, in the web.
+Supports MARKDEEP.
+A place for you ideas.
+Stored on your computer (local storage).